lavanack/PSAzureVirtualDesktop/README.md

 This GitHub repository is the home of the PowerShell module [PSAzureVirtualDesktop](https://www.powershellgallery.com/packages/PSAzureVirtualDesktop).
 This module is a collection of PowerShell classes and functions that can be used to quickly deploy Azure Virtual Desktop (AVD) Proof-Of-Concepts.
 FSLogix, MSIX, AppAttach (With AD only for the moment in this project), Intune, ADDS or Entra joined VMs, Scaling Plan, Hibernation, OS Ephemeral Disks are some of the supported options available.

 > [!IMPORTANT]
 The module is designed to be used in a lab environment and is not intended for production use.
-The module is provided as-is and is not supported by Microsoft. <b>For a Microsoft-supported version deployment, I suggest using the Azure Virtual Desktop (AVD) Landing Zone Accelerator (LZA), which is available [here](https://github.com/Azure/avdaccelerator).
-Please note that this only covers the Azure component where the module [PSAzureVirtualDesktop](https://www.powershellgallery.com/packages/PSAzureVirtualDesktop) encompasses both OnPrem and Azure configurations.</b>
+The module is provided as-is and is not supported by Microsoft. **For a Microsoft-supported version deployment, I suggest using the Azure Virtual Desktop (AVD) Landing Zone Accelerator (LZA), which is available [here](https://github.com/Azure/avdaccelerator).
+Please note that this only covers the Azure component where the module [PSAzureVirtualDesktop](https://www.powershellgallery.com/packages/PSAzureVirtualDesktop) encompasses both OnPrem and Azure configurations.**

 ## Requirements